Ejacosta86/noteTaker/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

 ## Description
 created an application called Note Taker that can be used to write, save and delete notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.

 ## Table of Contents
 - [Usage](#usage)